ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 - Range : A random string
 - Mandatory : No
 - Setting Range : Session
-- Description : 세션의 애플리케이션 정보를 나타낸다.
-V$SESSION의 CLIENT_APP_INFO 컬럼에 출력되는 값이다.
+- Description : This indicates the information of the application of the session.
+This value can be outputted CLIENT_APP_INFO column of V$SESSION.

 ###### connection life time